 In their expansion efforts, they wanted to be more visible and recruit more volunteers and sponsors from their speaking engagements.

-The individuals they were looking for were ‘consummate’ leaders, not just an enthusiastic leader.
+The individuals they were looking for were ‘consummate’ leaders, not just enthusiastic leaders.

 What is Consummate Leadership?

-The consummate leader knows that achievement is not had by their position or rank in an organization, but from the impact they can have with people.
+The consummate leader knows their position or rank does not have that achievement in an organization, but by the impact they can have on people.

 Consequently, that impact can build and nurture commitment from other staff members, company partnerships, and outside affiliations where needed.

 Use any or all of these to develop your expertise in consummate leadership:

 - Christopher Reeve said, “Don’t hold back your emotional connectedness to the vision, the project, or the venture.”
 People become energized by the vital force you present and what you will risk to realize your efforts in the final success.”
 Even from his wheelchair, Christopher Reeve relied on his emotional intensity to fuel campaigns for spinal cord injury research.

 - Use simple language to state what the benefits will be in the final achievement of the mission or campaign.
 Each person hears the message differently, using language from their internal self, their generation, culture, gender, & experience to interpret the implied meaning.